witdaemma/EXEATSYSTEM/README.md

 ### 3. Firebase Configuration (Crucial!)

-This project relies heavily on Firebase for authentication, database, and file storage.
+This project relies heavily on Firebase for authentication and database.
 You **must** configure it to run the application.

 1.  **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2.  **Add a Web App**: In your project's settings (click the gear icon ⚙️), add a new web application.